 Yakushima is probably most famous for its “untouched” nature and its ancient cedar trees.
 Yakushima has been an inspiration for many artists.

-To name only one example: Hayao Miyazaki’s movie “Princess Mononoke” (you’ll see the forest that inspired him in one of my next blog posts!)
+To name only one example: Hayao Miyazaki’s movie “Princess Mononoke” (you can see the forest that inspired him in this post).

 Sitting in the ferry terminal, waiting and staring at Sakurajima.